-In conclusion, Thurston County will use HOME ARP resources through 2030 to provide supportive services and the development of affordable rental housing.
-Thurston County will identify the specific activities that it will support with HOME ARP funds by issuing a Request for Proposals (RFP).
-The RFP that the County will issue to allocate HOME ARP funds will indicate that all eligible service activities and affordable housing development projects will be considered.
-It is Thurston County's intent to fund a range of activities that ensure that all eligible populations have access to at least one funded activity.
+In conclusion, Thurston County will use HOME ARP resources through 2030 towards the development of affordable rental housing.
+Thurston County will identify the specific activities that it will support with HOME ARP funds by issuing Requests for Proposals (RFP).
+The RFPs that the County will issue to allocate HOME ARP funds will indicate that all eligible affordable housing development projects will be considered.
+It is Thurston County's intent to fund rental housing activities that ensure that all eligible populations have access to at least one funded activity.